-A. K. Nicholas is a visual artist celebrate the female form through photography that mixes theatrical scenes with a painterly approach.
+A. K. Nicholas is a visual artist whose photography mixes theatrical scenes with a painterly approach to celebrate the female form.
 His vision is broader than one technique, rooted in training that included painting, sculpture, and theater design.

 Each of A. K.’s concepts includes a choice of person, activity, location, and mood.
 The core element can be a lively pose, a visual curiosity, or simply the beauty of nature.
 Motivation for his images can be, among other things, a spirited swimmer, a sultry pose in the shadows, or exploring a gritty industrial environment.

 A. K.’s themes use varying degrees of aesthetic impact to celebrate the feminine form.
 Some motifs present straightforward pin-up art while others are more contemplative and employ abstract elements of pattern, geometry, and texture.
 A. K. is committed to sound artistic fundamentals—to go beyond a collection of bodily forms or a catalog of beauty.
 This blend of painstaking compositional discipline with sensual subject matter is a cornerstone of A. K.’s creative process.
 The bottom line is the emotional effect on the viewer.

 Swimmers, including underwater, are a visually expressive category of A. K.’s photographs.
 The ungovernable nature of liquid provides a balance between order and chaos; he can predict the general nature of the image, but the exact results are left to chance.
 A constantly moving mirror and lens, water produces intricate visual surprises.
 Ripples, reflections, splashes and drops all participate in a mix of light, shadow, and intricate textures.
 Dazzling white highlights the brilliant blues to accentuate the warm skin tones of female nudes swimming through the frame.